In conversation with Rasmus Benjamin

 I’ve been doing the same thing for the last twelve years, but maybe I want to give myself a hug in the future and tell myself that I have been doing okay.
 You are only alive once and you don’t know when the fact of life is over.
 I think it’s so important that you like Monday because if you like Monday, you’re very far in life.
 Go out there.
 All that matters is that you are happy.

-All images with courtesy of Rasmus Benjamin
+All images courtesy of Rasmus Benjamin, shared with permission